 Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act

-The CRRSAA provides a second round of Higher Education Emergency Relief Funds (HEERF II) financial aid grants for schools to distribute to their students which may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.
+The CRRSAA provided a second round of Higher Education Emergency Relief Funds (HEERF II) financial aid grants for schools to distribute to their students which could be used for any component of the student’s cost of attendance or for emergency costs that arose due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.

-Under this legislation, Adelphi University has been awarded $2,623,483 to distribute to eligible students.
+Under this legislation, Adelphi University was awarded $2,623,483 to distribute to eligible students.

-According to this legislation, grants must be prioritized for students with exceptional need.
+According to this legislation, grants had to be prioritized for students with exceptional need.
 Students must be U.S. citizens or eligible non-citizens.
-Undocumented, DACA, and international students are not deemed eligible by current federal guidance.
+Undocumented, DACA, and international students were not deemed eligible by current federal guidance.

 Distribution Of Grants